UHDanke/gd_docs/triggers/audio.md

 If Enable is selected, the SFX will replace the current reverb effect with its selected preset.

 If it is not selected, then the SFX uses the current active reverb preset.

+### FFT

+**FFT** improves the quality of the pitch effect by increasing the FFT window size.
+Practically, this makes the sound effects less coarse with slightly more echo at the cost of performance.

+### Pre-Load

+Loads the SFX in memory at the start of the level.

+### Loop

+Makes the SFX loop until stopped.

+### Start and End

+Makes the SFX Start and End at a a given time in miliseconds.

+If looped, playback is looped between Start and End.
+However, if Stop Loop is used then End is ignored and the SFX continues playing past the end point.

+### Fade In and Out

+Makes the SFX Fade In when starting and Fade out when ending.

+Like Start and End, the time is given in miliseconds.

+Fade In is applied only when a SFX starts, not when it repeats.

+### Unique

+Makes the SFX unique if **Unique ID** is not 0 and **Is Unique** is selected.
+Unique SFX can be referenced by their Unique ID by Edit SFX triggers.

+Only one SFX per unique ID can be played at a time.
+Without **Override**, the new SFX will not play if the previous SFX is still playing.
+With **Override**, the previous SFX gets replaced by the new one.

+### SFX Group

+Gives the SFX a **SFX Group** that can be referenced by Edit SFX triggers.

+This group cannot be used to change the SFX's **Speed** or **Volume**.

+### Ignore Volume Test

+By default, the SFX will not play if it's starting volume 0.
+If **Ignore Volume Test** is selected, the SFX will play regardless of it's starting volume.

 <br>